justinsanjp/osuwebengine/README.md

 - ~15% AI-assisted revisions
 - ~50% fully manual implementation

-Transparency regarding the use of AI tools is important to me, and all architectural decisions, final implementations, and validations were made by the author.
+Transparency regarding the use of AI tools is important to me, and all architectural decisions, final implementations, and validations were made by myself.
 ---

 ## ✨ Features